chkpnt/chkpnt-mailserver/README.md

 - [x] Orchestration of Postfix (MTA), Dovecot (MDA) and Rspamd
 - [x] Postfix uses Dovecot for authentication (SMTP AUTH through Dovecot SASL)
 - [x] No databases for configuration, just plain files
-- [x] Outgoing mails are DKIM signed
 - [x] Mails to specific addresses can be relayed to another MTA
 - [x] Mails to specific addresses can be rejected
+- [x] Outgoing mails are DKIM signed
+- [x] Relayed mails are ARC signed
 - [x] Catch-all accounts can be configured
 - [x] Multiple domains are supported
 - [x] Sieve rules can be used